Huongnguyen105/nguyenminh18072021/README.md

-Hi, I'm Nguyen Ngoc Bao Minh (but my friends call me Tôm 🦐)!
+Hi, I'm Nguyen Ngoc Bao Minh
 - Quality management ninja by day, rookie coder by night.
 - On a quest to conquer GitHub, one commit at a time.
 - Specialist in ISO 9001 and ISO 14001—yes, I keep things organized, even my snacks.